chenkianwee/yun2infinity/_sources/docs/020/020installation.md

     ```
     $ sudo docker ps
     ```
+### Check if FROST-Server is successfully configured
-7. Go to http://you_public_ip_address/frost you will be able to see this landing page.
+1. Go to http://your_ip_address/frost you will be able to see this landing page.
 This means that your sensorthings API is setup.
     ```{figure} /_static/023setup/sensorthings_landing.png
     :width: 80%
     :name: sensorthings_landing